juxt/joplin/README.md

 ### Writing migrators

 Joplin migrators defaults to be 'code driven'.
 They are basic Clojure files and allows the migrators to be as simple or complicated as needed.
-If you are working with SQL database, there a second flavor of migrators at your disposal; ragtime-style sql migrators.
+If you are working with a SQL database, there is a second flavour of migrators at your disposal; ragtime-style sql migrators.

 #### Joplin default migrators

 A migrator consist of a single clojure source file.
 This file must contain (at least) 2 function definitions, one called `up` and one called `down`.
 The migrators will be called with one argument, which is the Ragtime Migratable record created by the joplin plugin.
 These record will contain the information you need to make a connections to the database and inflict a change.

-Example of non-SQL migrator;
+Example of migrator;

 ```clojure
 $ ls -1 migrators/cass